SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Experimental Evaluation

-We conduct our experiments on a large real-world dataset of student responses to open-ended short answer items, administered to tens of thousands of students in the United States, containing around $85$K responses to $49$ items from around $63$K students.
+We first use a private real-world dataset, provided to us by Smarter Balanced\footnote{\url{https://smarterbalanced.org/}}.
+The dataset contains student responses to open-ended short answer items administered to students in the United States, containing around $85$K responses to $49$ items from around $63$K students.
 These open-ended items assess reading comprehension skills including argumentation, explanation, and narration, at the grade $6$ level with the average length of student responses being $92$ tokens.
 Each response is manually scored by a trained human scorer, using a rubric with detailed scoring criteria, with scores in the set $\{0, 1, 2\}$.
-We show an example item in Table~\ref{tab:qual_ex_studentswarm}.
-We work in a \textit{low resource setting with few training items}, which is particularly challenging for existing state-of-the-art difficulty prediction methods~\cite{alkhuzaey2024text,benedetto2023quantitative,benedetto2023survey}, which finetune encoder-based LLMs that rely on a large number of training items.
+The meta data for each item includes a passage that the student must read before answering the question.
+Our trained 3B parameter scoring model achieves a quadratic weighted kappa (QWK) of $0.616$ on this dataset, indicating moderate-to-high agreement with ground-truth scores, which is competitive with unseen item open-ended response scoring on other datasets\footnote{Best QWK on unseen items in NAEP Reading Automated Scoring Challenge was $0.528$: \url{https://github.com/NAEP-AS-Challenge/reading-prediction/blob/main/results.md}}.
+We show example items in Tables~\ref{tab:qual_ex_sb} and~\ref{tab:qual_ex_sb_2}.